JoshOrndorff/recipes/src/event/permissioned.md

 }
 ```

-This recipe can be extended to create permissioned functions that limit invocations to members of groups.
+This recipe can be extended to create permissioned functions that limit invocations to members of specified groups.
 <!-- TODO: add link to the DAO tutorial for this... -->